black-desk/cgtproxy/README.md

       [single-writer rule]: https://systemd.io/CGROUP_DELEGATION#two-key-design-rules

 By using cgtproxy,
-you can have flexible user-level per-app transparent network proxy settings.
+you can have flexible user-level per-app transparent network proxy settings without any problems above.

 ## Differences between cgproxy